Loaded Mac and Cheese – classic recipe ramped up wtih crispy bacon, sour cream, green onions and plenty of the creamy cheesy comfort we crave.

 Bring to a boil then reduce the heat to medium low and cook 1 minute whisking constantly as the sauce starts to thicken.

-Reduce the heat to low then add the grated cheese a handful at a time, letting the cheese melt before adding more.
+Turn off the heat then add the grated cheese a handful at a time, letting the cheese melt before adding more.
 Stir a couple minutes until the sauce is smooth and velvety.

 Fold in the sour cream and the drained macaroni then add half of the bacon.
 Garnish with the remaining bacon and sliced green onions then serve right away.